Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 ### Legal framework

-Some foreign companies hire Algerians as independent contractors, they get paid monthly or by tasks (or projects).
-Companies in different countries may not need to contribute in contractors' health insurance, paid time off (in some cases), and other benefits associated with full-time employees in their local area.
+Some foreign companies hire Algerians as independent contractors, and they get paid monthly or by tasks (or projects).
+Companies in different countries may not need to contribute to contractors' health insurance, paid time off (in some cases), and other benefits associated with full-time employees in their local area.

-Therefor they only paid salaries to contractors' bank accounts and they don't have to care about their contractors' legal situation in their countries of residence.
+Therefore, they only pay salaries to contractors' bank accounts and do not have to care about their contractors' legal situation in their countries of residence.

 From the Algerian workers' side, until the last year some remote workers had few options to navigate the Algerian legal system if they want to declare their activities.
 Some engineers created EURLs (Single Limited Liability Company) or a SARL (Limited liability company) as teams or individuals.

-However -according to interviews with actors in the Algerian ecosystem- the legal framework, banking systems and personal working in administrations caused major challenges.
-That may contribute in discouraging engineers to declare their jobs/income, and work "unofficially".
+However, according to interviews with actors in the Algerian ecosystem, the legal framework, banking systems, and personnel working in administrations caused major challenges.
+That may contribute to discouraging engineers from declaring their jobs/income and working "unofficially".
 Wages can be received in foreign currencies through international electronic banks and through third-party people,  then they can be traded in the widely substantial *and tolerated* black market for a higher rate than the official's.

-Recently, the government launched the National Agency for Self-Employed ([ANAE](https://www.anae.dz/)) that facilitate the application for a new legal status for entrepreneurs, self-employed, or those who work remotely.
-The new legal status can be applied for online from ANAE's online platform, once the process is fulfilled applicants gets an auto-entrepreneur card.
+Recently, the government launched the National Agency for Self-Employed ([ANAE](https://www.anae.dz/)) to facilitate the application for a new legal status for entrepreneurs, self-employed, or those who work remotely.
+The new legal status can be applied for online from ANAE's online platform.
+Once the process is fulfilled, applicants receive an auto-entrepreneur card.

-By May 2024, ANAE's online platform (https://www.anae.dz/) had more than 10.000 applicant, where more 8000 of them received their self-employed/auto-entrepreneur cards (according to [the minister](https://www.aps.dz/economie/171190-auto-entrepreneuriat-l-anae-et-sa-plateforme-ont-booste-l-acces-des-jeunes-a-l-auto-emploi)).
+By May 2024, ANAE's online platform (https://www.anae.dz/) had more than 10,000 applicants, with more than 8000 of them receiving their self-employed/auto-entrepreneur cards (according to [the minister](https://www.aps.dz/economie/171190-auto-entrepreneuriat-l-anae-et-sa-plateforme-ont-booste-l-acces-des-jeunes-a-l-auto-emploi)).

 However, many Algerians still prefer to work without applying for any legal framework.
 According to our interviewees, that's related to the tolerance of the "black market" and a distrust in bank systems and legal frameworks.